publicViewToken/PoolTogether-twitterbot-web3/README.md

 ///////////////////////
-first use npm to imort mail files into your folder npm i @web3 npm i @abidecoder npm i @twit
+first use npm to import main files into your folder npm i @web3 npm i @abidecoder npm i @twit